WELCOME TO

 The

-lavender on which is imposed a darker bluish lavender eye that feathers out
+which is imposed a darker bluish lavender eye that feathers out on the

 A strong